This article is also available in Spanish here.

 Plutarch’s Advice is often concerned with a wife’s modesty and chastity (self control).
 He urges that a woman should be hidden at home and not be seen in public, except with her husband (lessons 9, 30-32).
-In Plutarch and Paul’s day—with the rise of the “new Roman woman”—the traditional concept of gender hierarchy was being challenged.
-Plutarch, however, upheld the traditional mores and taught that a wife should be shy and modest, and have no voice of her own except to or through her husband (lessons 31-32).
-Plutarch believed that modesty and chastity were a woman’s highest virtue, and that a husband’s happiness was a wife’s greatest concern.
+In Plutarch and Paul’s day, the traditional concept of gender hierarchy was being challenged.
+Plutarch, however, upheld the traditional mores and taught that a wife should be shy and modest, and have no voice of her own except to, or through, her husband (lessons 31-32).
+Plutarch believed that modesty and chastity were a woman’s highest virtues, and that a husband’s happiness was a wife’s greatest concern.

 Phoebe, Lydia, Euodia, Syntyche, Junia, Priscilla, and other women associated with Paul, travelled, worked, and had influential leadership roles in ministry.
 Apart from knowing that Priscilla was married to Aquila, Paul did not identify these women by their family relationships or their domestic situations.
-Instead they are described and identified by their work, their travels, and their ministry.
+Instead they are described and identified by their work, their travels, and their ministries.
 Paul does not advise women to be shy and housebound in his letters.
-The one instruction for women to be silent–in 1 Corinthians 14:34-35–is possibly an interpolation, but, if not, its application is limited like the other two instructions for silence in 1 Corinthians 14:28 and 30.
+Moreover, the one instruction for women to be silent in the church, given in 1 Corinthians 14:34-35, is possibly an interpolation.
+But, if not, its application is limited, much like the other two instructions for silence in 1 Corinthians 14:28 and 30 given to tongues-speakers and prophets.
 [My article Interpretations and Application of 1 Corinthians 14:34-35 here.]

 Paul and the New Creation

 In Galatians, and in his other letters, Paul’s lists of virtues are equally applicable to men and women who belong to Christ Jesus (e.g. Gal.
 5:22-24).
 There is not one list for men and another list for women.
 There are no double-standards.
 Both men and women are called to emulate Christ (Gal.
-4:19) and display the fruit of the Spirit, and both are called to abstain from the same fleshly vices (Gal.
+4:19) and display the fruit of the Spirit.
+And both are called to abstain from the same vices (Gal.
 5:19-21).

 In First Corinthians, Paul taught that the Holy Spirit distributes his gifts to each person as he determines.
 Paul’s lists of spiritual gifts and ministries, including leadership ministries, are gender non-specific (1 Cor.
 12:4-11, 28-29; 14:26).
-Women prayed and prophesied aloud in the Corinthian church and, most likely, in other Pauline churches.
+Women prayed and prophesied aloud in the Corinthian church and, most likely, in other churches founded by Paul.

-Paul did not regard Christian men as the leaders of their wives, instead he regarded all Christian men and women as brothers and sisters.
-Paul’s principle of equality may not always have been realized successfully, and there would have been “frictional losses” between the principle and practice, still equality was Paul’s goal.
+Paul did not regard Christian men as the leaders of their wives.
+Instead, he regarded all Christian men and women as brothers and sisters.
+Paul’s principle of equality may not always have been realised successfully, and there would have been “frictional losses” between the principle and practice, still equality was Paul’s goal.

-Plutarch and Paul had very different goals, agendas, and world views, and their instructions to husbands and wives often seem to be polarized.
+Plutarch and Paul had very different goals, agendas, and world views, and their instructions to husbands and wives often seem to be polarised.
 Plutarch sought to uphold a traditional gender hierarchy in marriage.
 Paul sought to bring a social dynamic of equality among Christians.
 Plutarch believed that fixed gender roles which subordinated women were beneficial for society.
-Paul disregarded hierarchies and sought to bring freedom from unjust and crippling social constraints.
-Plutarch’s frame of reference were the old, patriarchal values of Greco-Roman society.
+Paul sought to bring relief from unjust and crippling social constraints, particualrly within the Christian community.
+Plutarch’s frame of reference were the old patriarchal values of Greco-Roman society.
 Paul’s frame of reference was the new creation in Christ.

 An English translation of Advice to the Bride and Groom, also known Conjugal Precepts, is available online here.
 I did not use this translation in writing the essay (or this article.)
 I used Donald Russel’s translation (See endnote 4.)